136MasterNR/Battles-of-Batch/README.md

     - JayKayHere3987

 # Thank you for choosing our projects! :shipit:
-### A lot more information about this project will be added in this read me every now and then.
+### Mmore information about this project will be added in this read me every now and then.